sake92/notes/web/security/README.md

 ## HTTPS
 Always use HTTPS protocol.
-This way you avoid lots of troubles with man-in-the-middle attack.
+Avoid lots of troubles with man-in-the-middle attack.

-## Predictability
-Bilo šta što je predvidivo: username, password, session_id, tokeni -> je INSECURE !!!!!!!!

-Thus -> SecureRandom()

 ## URLs

 Don't send *sensitive data* in URLs:
 - username/password
-- security token
+- security/session/jwt token

 Why?
 - they can be logged in user's history, server logs, proxies etc.